panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 ## 3. Handling fetch errors

-When I was familiarizing with `fetch()`, I was surprised that `fetch()` doesn't throw an error when the server returns an HTTP error status, e.g. `404`.
+When I was familiarizing with `fetch()`, I was surprised that `fetch()` doesn't throw an error when the server returns a bad HTTP status, e.g. `404` or `502`.

-For example, let's try to access a non-existing page `'https://movies.com/oops'` on the server.
-As expected, such request would end up in a `404` response status:
+Let's try to access a non-existing page `'/oops'` on the server.
+As expected, such request ends in a `404` response status:

 ```javascript
 async function fetchMovies404() {